smolijar/gitwiki-thesis/src/analysis/user-access.md

 This is important because the system will need to have means of authenticating user on the web as well as check authorization rules for repository access, which behaves in the exactly same fashion as the one over SSH.

-Note that these are neither installation instructions, nor in depth explanation of Gitolite works inside.
+Note that these are neither an installation instructions, nor an in depth explanation of Gitolite works inside.
 Just bare essential to understand it's basic concepts.

 #### Install